up to 7 hours

 - When: 8:00AM every day (we can be flexible, so ask!)

-- What to bring: comfortable sport shoes, breathable clothes, hat and sunscreen, water, snacks, little backpack, lightweight and breathable rain jacket (in case of rain and wind)
+- What to bring: water, comfortable hiking or sport shoes, backpack, water bottle, more snacks (if you need),breathable clothes, hat and sunscreen, lightweight and breathable rain jacket (in case of rain and wind), beachwear, towel (in case you want to go for a swim)

 - What’s extra: gratuities to guide, meals and drinks